w3c/wai-curricula/content/designer/multimedia-and-animations.md

 * identify related requirements for:
   * developers to programmatically associate alternatives to their corresponding media content
   * developers to include accessibility support for media players
-  * content authors to provide appropriate description, captions, transcripts, and sign languages
+  * content authors to provide appropriate descriptions, captions, transcripts, and sign languages

 {% include excol.html type="all" %}